Cloud-Kid/d0wn/README.md

 # d0wn
 d0wn - Docker OWN Server

-A personnal docker server
+A personnal docker managed server w/SSL | Let's encrypt

+SSL enabled & disabled version

-This project allow you to deploy several services on your network with docker containers, you just have to pick the one you want and stick them together !
+This project allow you to deploy several services on a server with docker containers, you just have to pick the one you want and stick them together !

+Thanks to SmartHomeBeginner for his well detailed tutorial ! https://www.smarthomebeginner.com/docker-home-media-server-2018-basic

 ############## My configuration ##############